copiglet/vessel_structure-nnUnet-/README.md

 - **Others**: Git, Docker

 ## Background
-Improving the accuracy of distinguishing vascular structures from lung tissues in medical imaging analysis is a crucial challenge.
-This project aims to develop a model capable of effectively segmenting vascular structures in high-resolution 3D medical images.
+The challenge in medical imaging, particularly in lung CT scans, is to accurately distinguish vascular structures from Ground Glass Opacities (GGO) and consolidation areas.
+This project aims to develop a model capable of effectively identifying and segmenting these structures.

 ## Pipeline Overview
 The Jupyter notebook includes several key stages: